Alibaba-NLP/AIN/README.md

 ## Requirements

 The project is based on PyTorch 1.1+ and Python 3.6+.
-We create the virtual environment based on [anaconda](https://www.anaconda.com/) (The requirements are directly extracted from my environment, therefore there exists some non-essential packages like TensorFlow, we will update the requirements in the future):

 ```
-conda create --name parser --file requirements2.txt
-source activate parser
 pip install -r requirements.txt
 ```